Gordon-Beeming/Free-Short-Keys/README.md

 ![opening window](images/001.png)

-- You can change the default suffix for your short key binds
+- You can change the prefix for your short key binds
 - You can also then Edit or Remove a short key by selecting one and clicking on the **edit** or **remove** buttons.
 - Lastly you can add new short keys by clicking on the add button.